Karel Frankenstein: Biography

 Karel Frankenstein was born on 19 April 1897 in Jičín, Bohemia, Austria-Hungary.
 Domestically, Frankenstein represented Sparta Prague in athletics competitions.

 Czechoslovakia first competed at the 1920 Summer Olympics in Antwerp, Belgium.
 At these games, Frankenstein first competed in the heats of the men's 800 metres on 15 August.
 In his round, he placed sixth out of the eight competitors in the round and did not advance further.
 He then competed in the heats of the men's 400 metres on 19 August.
-He ran in a estimated time of 52.5 seconds and placed third in his heat of five competitors, again not advancing.
+He ran in an estimated time of 52.5 seconds and placed third in his heat of five competitors, again not advancing.

 In the same year of the 1920 Summer Games, he set personal bests in the 400 metres and 800 metres with times of 51.2 seconds and 2 minutes flat.
 A year after the games, he became the Czechoslovak national champion in the 800 metres and 4 × 400 metres relay as part of Sparta Praha.

 Frankenstein died on 11 February 1954 in Lausanne, Switzerland.